The Mark of Zorro

 The total runtime of The Mark of Zorro is 107 minutes (1h 47m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 7.1/10, and global collection metrics, The Mark of Zorro stands as a successful venture for the creators.
-It remains an essential piece of the 1920 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 7.1/10, and global performance metrics, The Mark of Zorro is classified as a HIT.
+It remains an essential part of the 1920 cinematic calendar.

 Frequently Asked Questions